 So how does Torre achieve his winning physique and prepare for competitions?
-Training around 5 hours per week, he favors heavy exercises such as squats to the ground, heavy shrugs, bent over rows and stiff legged deadlifts.
+Training around five hours per week, he favors heavy exercises such as squats to the ground, heavy shrugs, bent over rows and stiff-legged deadlifts.
 Preparations for a competition include a higher training volume using drop sets and supersets, as well as cutting back on sweets and increasing water intake.

 As a successful bodybuilder, Torre aspires not only to be a vegan role model but also to make an impact on his sport.
 “My hopes and plans for the sport are to take it to an area where it never expected to go and to change how this industry is viewed and judged”, says Torre.
 These future plans include veganism as an essential ingredient.

 “My commitment to being vegan is to share with the world how human beings can exist holistically with all beings and not only survive, but thrive as a vegan”, he says.

 2019 IFBB Ben Weider Natural Pro – 4th place (more here)

 2019 IFBB LA Grand Prix Masters Pro Physique – 4th place (more here)

 2016 – ARNOLD CLASSIC BODYBUILDING – 4th place